testground/testground/ROADMAP.md

 This document consists of two sections:

-- [Milestones](#milestones) is the list of key improvement we intend to release with dates and deliverable.
-It is a "deliverable" oriented slice of our plan.
+- [Milestones](#milestones) is the list of key improvements we intend to release with dates and deliverables.
+It is the "deliverable" oriented slice of our plan.
 - [Appendix: Problems we focus on](#appendix-problems-we-focus-on) is the list of areas of improvement we intend to focus on.
-Some contains a few examples of milestones.
-It is a "problem" oriented slice of our plan.
+Some contain a few examples of milestones.
+It is the "problem" oriented slice of our plan and might cover multiple releases and multiple "milestones".

+There is an issue dedicated to [Tracking Discussions around this Roadmap](https://github.com/testground/testground/issues/1491).

-The timeline we share is our best educated guess (not a hard commitment) around when we plan to provide key improvements.
+The timeline we share is our best-educated guess (not a hard commitment) around when we plan to provide critical improvements.

-Where possible we've shared a list of deliverables for every Milestone.
-These lists are not exhaustive or definitive, their aim is to create a sense of "what are concrete outcomes" delivered by an improvement.
+Where possible, we've shared a list of deliverables for every Milestone.
+These lists are not exhaustive or definitive; they aim to create a sense of "what are concrete outcomes" delivered by an improvement.

-As we're agreeing on this Roadmap and refining it, we'll create & organize missing the missing EPICs
+As we agree on this Roadmap and refine it, we'll create & organize missing  EPICs.

-Note that "refreshing" Testground project management is [one of our key milestones](#3-improve-our-development--testing-infrastructure-to-meet-engineering-standards)
+Making Testground project management sustainable is [one of our key milestones](#3-improve-our-development--testing-infrastructure-to-meet-engineering-standards).

 ## Vision

-_This section is still a very high level draft_
+_This section is still a very high-level draft_

 Testground As A Service embodies our long-term vision.